nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Build code by NBC

-NBC runs the `build` script from `package.json` build the code when deploying the Block service with your custom adapter.
+NBC runs the `build` script from `package.json` to build the code when deploying the Block service with your custom adapter.

 ```bash
 {